Vija02/TheOpenPresenter/README.md

 However, do note that this project is build with the focus on smaller congregations.
 As such, more advanced features might take land futher on in the development cycle.

 ## Every Contribution Makes a Difference

 We welcome contributions of any kind, including blog posts, tutorials, translations, testing, writing documentation, and pull requests.
 Our [Developer Wiki](https://docs.theopenpresenter.com) contains all the information necessary for you to get started.

+## Thank you, open source

+TheOpenPresenter makes use of numerous open-source projects and we are deeply grateful.
+We hope that by offering TheOpenPresenter as a free, open-source project, we can help others in the same way these programs have helped us.

+We would like to particularly thank [graphile/starter](https://github.com/graphile/starter) as this repo started from there.
+Many of the features here would have taken much longer otherwise.

 ## License